Warning (British band): Hiatus and 40 Watt Sun (2009–2025)

-In January 2009, Walker disbanded Warning, stating, "in order to make music that retains some semblance of integrity and wholeness, I realize I need to move on."
-He continues to write and record music as 40 Watt Sun.
+Warning officially disbanded in January 2009.
+Walker stated "in order to make music that retains some semblance of integrity and wholeness, I realize I need to move on."
+He subsequently continued recording under the name 40 Watt Sun, initially as a band and later as a solo project, releasing four studio albums over the following years to widespread critical acclaim.